sreiswig/BitsOfInformation/bits-of-information/content/posts/life_truths.md

-List of things that have been true from life experiences.
+List of things that have been true from life experience.
 {{< medieval-list >}}
 * Money matters more than knowledge
 * Do first ask for permission later
+* Advocate for yourself
 * People love numbers and metrics
 * The most interesting people I've met write and teach
-* Learn to write and teach
 {{< /medieval-list >}}